ondfisk/Expressions/README.md

 The output is an Expressions.exe and a Machine.exe file in the Output folder.

 Run either Expressions.exe or Machine.exe from the command line for more info.

+The current version has full support for Visual Studio 2010, 2012, and Mono.

 License
 =======